jmininger/svmkit-yellowstone-grpc-demo/README.md

 % pulumi config set vixen:vixen-toml vixen-server/vixen.example.toml
 ```

+One thing worth noting is that because the ip address of the validator is unknown prior to spinning
+up the cluster, we update the address of the grpc server in the vixen.toml file after the cluster is
+up.

 5. Run `pulumi up`

 ```
 % pulumi up
 ```

 6. Port forward to the vixen docker container and the solana rpc

 In one terminal: